Hyperbolic surface subgroups of one-ended doubles of free groups: Polygonality and Tiling Conjecture

 Let us fix a point $d_i$ in the interior of $D_i$ and triangulate $D_i$ so that each triangle contains $d_i$ and one edge of $\partial D_i$.
-Remove a small open neighborhood of $d_i$ for each $i$, to get a square complex $Z'$; see Figure~\ref{fig:zprime} (a).
+Remove a small open neighborhood of $d_i$ for each $i$ to get a square complex $Z'$; see Figure~\ref{fig:zprime}(a).
 We obtain a square complex structure on $X(U)$ by taking two copies of $Z'$ and gluing the circles corresponding to the boundary of the neighborhood of each $d_i$.
 The unique vertex of $Z(U)$ gives two special vertices of $X(U)$.
 Note that the link of each special vertex is the barycentric subdivision $W(U)'$ of $W(U)$.
-Since $W(U)$ has no loops, $W(U)'$ is a bipartite graph without parallel edges.
-It follows from Proposition~\ref{prop:linkcondition} that $X(U)$ is non-positively curved.
+Since $W(U)$ has no loops, we see $W(U)'$ is a bipartite graph without parallel edges.
+We remark that $X(U)$ is a non-positively curved square complex by Gromov's link condition~\cite{Gromov1987}.

 A \emph{side-pairing} on polygonal disks $P_1,\ldots,P_m$ is an equivalence relation on the sides of $P_1,\ldots,P_m$ such that each equivalence class consists of two sides, along with a choice of a homeomorphism between the two sides of each equivalence class.
-For a given side-pairing $\sim$ on polygonal disks $P_1,\ldots,P_m$, one gets a closed surface $S=\coprod_i P_i/\sim$ by identifying the sides of $P_i$ by $\sim$.
+For a given side-pairing $\sim$ on polygonal disks $P_1,\ldots,P_m$, one gets a closed surface $S=\coprod_i P_i/\osim$ by identifying the sides of $P_i$ by $\sim$.
 The surface $S$ is naturally equipped with a two-dimensional CW-structure.
 A graph map $\phi\co G\to\cay(F_n)/F_n$ induces an orientation and a label by $\mathcal{A}_n$ on each edge $e$ of $G$, so that the oriented loop $\phi(e)$ reads the label of $e$.
 An edge labeled by $a_i$ is called an \emph{$a_i$-edge}.
-An \emph{immersion} is a locally injective graph map.
+An \emph{immersion} will mean a locally injective graph map.